Skip to content

 Course Overview

-This course, leading to the BASIS Certificate in Soil and Water Management, examines how farmers can manage soil and water in a sustainable way.
-Particular emphasis is placed on understanding the methods used to avoid soil erosion and water pollution.
+This course examines how farmers can manage soil and water in a sustainable way.
+Particular emphasis is placed on understanding the methods used to minimise damage to soil structure, avoid soil erosion, and reduce water pollution.

 Why Choose Lincoln